department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 You can submit evidence yourself, or you can ask VA to get evidence, like medical records, that’s at a VA medical center or other federal facility.
 VA can’t accept your Supplemental Claim without new and relevant evidence.

-### How do I file a Supplemental Claim with new evidence
+### How do I file a Supplemental Claim with new evidence?
-Fill out the Decision Review Request: Supplemental Claim (VA Form 20-0995) to file a Supplemental Claim. <br>
+To file a Supplemental Claim, fill out the Decision Review Request: Supplemental Claim (VA Form 20-0995). <br>
 <a href="#">Download VA Form 20-0995</a>.

 <ol class="process">